kevins139/brier-scores/README.md

 i.e. by changing from 5% -> 0% chance, you improve your score by a further 0.005% if you're correct, but damage it by a further 0.76% if wrong.

-Below is a chart illustrating the effect visually
+Below is a chart illustrating the effect

 ![Screenshot](brier-chart.png)